Three days in Rome is the ideal amount of time to get acquainted with the headline attractions of the Eternal City.

-Arriving early helps to beat the crowds and the worst of the summer heat.
+Arriving early helps to beat the crowds and the heat of Italy in the summer.
 A visit to the Colosseum—even if you have seen Ridley Scott’s ‘Gladiator’—is most satisfying with a tour guide.
 An experienced one can bring the amphitheater to life, from its subterranean hypogeum to the arena floor, a portion of which has been rebuilt for visitors.

 When you emerge from the Colosseum, be sure to see the nearby Arch of Constantine as well.
 One of the best-preserved of the ancient Roman structures, this imposing triumphal arch celebrates Emperor Constantine’s victory over Maxentius in AD 312.

 From the Colosseum, it’s a half-hour as the Vespa weaves to reach Piazza del Popolo or ‘People’s Square’.
 The direct route brings you near numerous wonderful sights, but as you’re already on day two of your three days in Rome, it’s important to be choosy.